101companies/101worker/README.md

 # Production cycle by 101worker

-101worker repeatedly executions a certain list of modules.
+101worker repeatedly executes a certain list of modules.

 See the file "101worker/configs/production.config" for the list.